clojure-clutch/clutch/doc/connecting.md

 (couch/get-document "http://localhost:5984/wiki" "blogs")
 ```

 However, putting a connection string in every call to Clutch is a lot of typing and it's not good practice to include these kinds of details in your code.
-So let's improve this by using an environment variable:
+So let's improve this by using an environment variable.

 First define an environment variable in your `profiles.clj` file: